 - 14oz can fire roasted tomatoes

-- 1 lb chicken breasts or thighs cut into bit sized pieces
+- 1 pound chicken breasts or thighs, cut into bite sized pieces

-- In a large dutch oven, heat the olive oil over medium heat.
+- In a large Dutch oven, heat 2 tablespoons olive oil over medium heat.

-- Remove 2 cups of the mixture, and blend in a food processor or blender.
+- Remove about 2 cups of the stew mixture and blend it in a food processor or blender until smooth.
+Return the puréed portion back to the pot to thicken the stew.

 - Devour.